Physical Therapist Assistant

 Licensed Physical Therapist Assistants (PTAs) provide direct, hands-on physical therapy interventions for individuals recovering from illness or injury.
 PTAs document treatment and support the physical therapist by performing assigned routine clinical functions.
 PTAs are valued members of the health care team who educate and advocate for patients and families.

-- Limited admission (up to 10) Oregon residents; Point-based application.
+- Limited admission (up to 8) Oregon residents.
+Competitive points-based application.

 - All courses used for points must be completed and included on transcripts to be considered.

 - All non-RCC or LCC courses must meet equivalency on the Transfer Tool or be evaluated for substitution prior to submitting application.